Joe Martin (English footballer): Stevenage

 In June 2017, Martin joined Stevenage.

 He was released by Stevenage at the end of the 2018–19 season.

 Northampton Town

 Martin joined Northampton Town in July 2019.
 He made his debut on the opening day of the season as Northampton suffered a 1–0 home defeat to Walsall.
-Martin came off of the bench in the 86' minute of a 3–0 victory at Cheltenham Town in the Play-Off semi-final second leg as Northampton overturned a 2–0 First Leg defeat to secure a place in the final at Wembley Stadium.
+Martin came off of the bench in the 86th minute of a 3–0 victory at Cheltenham Town in the play-off semi-final second leg as Northampton overturned a 2–0 first leg defeat to secure a place in the final at Wembley Stadium.
 Although Martin did not feature, Northampton beat Exeter City 4–0 to gain promotion.

 Stevenage

 On 29 January 2021, Martin returned to Stevenage.
 On 15 May 2021 it was announced that he would leave Stevenage at the end of the season, following the expiry of his contract.

 Ebbsfleet United

 In June 2021, Martin joined National League South side Ebbsfleet United.

+He was released by the club at the end of the 2023–24 season.